Atlantic Horseshoe Crab

 Despite the common name “horseshoe crab,” it is not a crab or a crustacean but an arthropod.
 Their closest living relatives are spiders and scorpions and their closest ancestor is probably the trilobite that lived 400 million years ago.
 Horseshoe crabs have unique blood that turns blue when exposed to oxygen due to the presence of a copper-based protein.
 Cells in the blood can detect the presence of disease-causing bacteria.
 Pharmaceutical companies produce a biomedical product from horseshoe crab blood, which is used to screen for the presence of bacterial contamination in injectable medicines and implants.

-There are four species of horseshoe crabs found in coastal waters of the western Atlantic and three species found in coastal waters off Southeast Asia in the Indo-Pacific.
+There is one species of horseshoe crabs found in coastal waters of the western Atlantic and three species found in coastal waters off Southeast Asia in the Indo-Pacific.

 Horseshoe crabs do not bite or sting, and they can die if they strand on their backs on the shore in the hot sun.
 If you come across an upside-down horseshoe crab on the beach, never grab its telson (or tail) since it’s delicate and you could harm the animal.
 Instead, gently flip it over by holding either side of its shell.